Air Conditioning and Refrigeration Contractors Frequently Asked Questions

 NOTE: All fees submitted are non-refundable.

-Each ACR Contractor is required to complete eight hours of continuing education to renew their license, including two hours of instruction in Texas air conditioning and refrigeration law and rules that regulate conduct.
+Each ACR Contractor is required to complete eight hours of continuing education to renew their license, including one hour of instruction in Texas air conditioning and refrigeration law and rules that regulate conduct.

 Continuing education hours must be completed within the period of the license.
 (Example: if the license is effective from June 1, 2011 to June 1, 2012, the hours must be completed during that period only.
 A course taken in April 2011 is not within the license period, and will not count for the required continuing education hours.)